Skatteetaten/dbh/BRANCH_NOTES.md

-* Janitor should have two modes v    * Determine which schemas should be put into cooldown based on heuristics (unused, old, etc)
-    * Determine which schemas in cooldown should be permanently deleted
-    * pruneSchemasForDeletion needs to be renamed.
-This method should probably only put schemas into cooldown.
-    * Create a scheduled task that will permanently delete schemas.
+* Janitor should have two modes v    * Determine which schemas should be put into cooldown based on heuristics (unused, old, etc) v    * Determine which schemas in cooldown should be permanently deleted v    * pruneSchemasForDeletion needs to be renamed.
+This method should probably only put schemas into cooldown. v    * Create a scheduled task that will permanently delete schemas.

 v * Permanent deletion
 v    * Oracle schemas should not be deleted by us.
 They are deleted by the database team.